 More Master the Mainframe Coverage

-IBM Systems magazine is creating a web exclusive that will take a closer look at some of the 2018 Master the Mainframe winners, including how their mainframe journey started and what inspired them to compete.
-Look for this article at bit.ly/2G3M7Mk in late May.
+IBM Systems magazine created a web exclusive that takes a closer look at some of the 2018 Master the Mainframe winners, including how their mainframe journey started and what inspired them to compete.

 Sponsored Content3 Unknown Risks in Your Resiliency Armor